dominik-schmidt/hydroponic-smart-garden-controller/README.md

 stylesheet link to an external host (configured in [package.json](package.json)).

-The scenes (normal, grow, enjoy) replicate IDOO's original light and timing settings (but based on absolute clock times).
+The scenes (normal, grow, enjoy) replicate IDOO's original light and timing settings (but are based on absolute clock times).
 If light mode is set to auto, these timing settings are used.
 If set to on or off, lights are permanently on or off.
-The pump alternates between on and off every 30 minutes.
+The pump turns on and off every 30 minutes if set to auto.

 ![Web UI](doc/images/web-ui.png)